karmab/kcli/README.md

 - Cloudinit based customization, not over ssh
 - No need of using custom images, the public ones will do
 - Spice/VNC consoles and TCP serial ones
-- To be fair, I've only tested the code against kvm, so vagrant is a better option if you're running on Virtualbox o VMWare Fusion

 ## Demo!